AAMAS 2024 invites proposals for the workshop program, to be held on May 6-7, 2024, immediately prior to the main program of the AAMAS conference.

 The selection of workshops for the final program will be based upon multiple factors, including the scientific/technical interest of the topics in relation to the AAMAS community, the clarity of the proposal in addressing the requested information, the innovative character of workshop topics, the cross-disciplinary nature of the workshop, the capacity of the organizers in leading a successful workshop, and the capacity of the conference workshop program.
-Please note that AAMAS may request proposers addressing similar or overlapping content areas to merge their proposals.
+Please note that AAMAS may request proposers addressing similar or overlapping content areas to merge their workshops.

 For all accepted proposals, AAMAS will be responsible for:

 - Providing publicity for the workshop series as a whole.